shelost/daydream-svelte/instructions.md

     *   This will ensure that the service instance clears its own knowledge of any existing session and attempts to terminate it with Browserbase *before* proceeding to request and configure a brand new session.
 This makes the initialization process more stateless from the service's perspective for each call.

 **Expected Outcome:** Each call to the `/api/browserbase` POST endpoint (triggered by `initializeBrowser` on the client) should now force the server-side service to start from a cleaner slate, preventing the re-issuance or carry-over of old session details and ensuring only one truly active session per client page.

+## Stagehand Computer Use Agent Integration

+**Date:** 2025-05-30

+**Goal:** Leverage Stagehand's Computer Use agent capabilities, using models from Anthropic (default) or OpenAI, to enhance browser automation by allowing the agent to interact with web pages based on visual understanding (screenshots) and coordinate-based actions.

+**Problem:** The current Stagehand integration uses standard LLM agents.
+Computer Use models are specifically trained for UI interaction by analyzing visual screen data, which can be more robust for complex UIs, iframes, and elements that are hard to target with traditional selectors.

+**Solution Outline:**

+1.  **Backend Modifications (`src/routes/api/stagehand/+server.ts`):
+    *   **Viewport Configuration**: Set a fixed viewport size (e.g., 1024x768 or 1440x900) in `browserbaseSessionCreateParams` when initializing Stagehand, as Computer Use agents often rely on X,Y coordinates.
+    *   **Agent Configuration**:
+        *   In `ensureValidSession`, when `globalStagehandSession.agent()` is called, pass parameters to specify the Computer Use provider and model.
+        *   Default to Anthropic: `provider: 'anthropic'`, `model: 'claude-3.5-sonnet-20240731'` (or latest Sonnet).
+        *   Ensure the correct API key (`ANTHROPIC_API_KEY` or `OPENAI_API_KEY`) is supplied via `options: { apiKey: ... }`.
+    *   **Stagehand Version**: Ensure Stagehand is at version 2.0 or higher, as Computer Use agents are a feature of Stagehand 2.0+.

+2.  **Frontend Modifications (`src/routes/(public)/chat/+page.svelte`) (Optional for initial implementation):
+    *   Consider adding a UI dropdown to select the agent type (Standard, Anthropic CU, OpenAI CU).
+    *   For now, the backend will default to Anthropic Computer Use.

+3.  **Testing:**
+    *   Test with commands that would benefit from visual understanding (e.g., "click the third icon in the sidebar", "find the section with the heading 'About Us' and scroll to it").
+    *   Verify error handling and response consistency.

+**References:**
+*   Stagehand Computer Use Docs: [https://docs.stagehand.dev/examples/computer_use](https://docs.stagehand.dev/examples/computer_use)
+*   Anthropic Computer Use Announcement: [https://www.anthropic.com/news/3-5-models-and-computer-use](https://www.anthropic.com/news/3-5-models-and-computer-use)

+This plan aims to make the browser automation more robust by leveraging specialized AI models for UI interaction.

+### Live Browser Viewport Loading State Refinement (`+page.svelte`)

+**Problem:** The `Browserbase.svelte` component in `+page.svelte` was getting stuck in a loading state, even when a `browserLiveViewUrl` was likely available.

+**Solution:**
+- **Refined `isBrowserLoading` Management:**
+    - Introduced a Svelte reactive statement (`$:`) to immediately set `isBrowserLoading = false` as soon as `browserLiveViewUrl` becomes available.
+This ensures the loader hides promptly.
+    - Modified `handleOmnibarSubmit` to only set `isBrowserLoading = true` if `browserLiveViewUrl` is not already populated.
+If a URL exists, the browser isn't strictly "loading" from scratch.
+    - Ensured `showBrowserViewport = true` is set during `handleOmnibarSubmit` to always attempt to display the browser panel when a command is active.
+- **Impact:** The browser viewport should now more accurately reflect its loading state, showing the loader primarily during initial session establishment or re-establishment if the live view URL is lost, and then display the iframe or screenshot once available.

+### Stagehand Computer Use (CU) Agent Integration and Logging

+**Problem:**
+1. The `/v1/sessions/.../live-urls` API endpoint used to get the live view URL for Browserbase sessions was consistently failing with a 404, forcing a fallback to the `/debug` endpoint.
+2. Logs from the Anthropic Computer Use (CU) agent, especially its `tool_use` actions, were not being parsed into sufficiently detailed and user-friendly "pills" for the chat interface, hindering observability.

+**Solution (`src/routes/api/stagehand/+server.ts`):**

+1.  **Live URL API Failure Logging:**
+    *   Added more prominent `console.warn` and `console.error` messages in the `getBrowserbaseLiveViewUrl` function.
+This will make it clear in the server logs if the primary `/live-urls` API fails and the system has to use the `/debug` endpoint as a fallback, or if both methods fail.

+2.  **Enhanced CU Agent Log Parsing for Pills:**
+    *   Significantly updated the `parseAndStreamLog` function.
+    *   It now specifically looks for the `tool_use` structure in logs, which is characteristic of the Anthropic CU agent's output (e.g., when it decides to click coordinates or press a key).
+    *   When a `tool_use` log with `name: "computer"` is found, the function extracts details from the `input` object (like `action`, `coordinate`, `text`, `url`, `query`).
+    *   This information is used to create more descriptive pill messages for the frontend, such as "CU: left_click at [x,y]", "CU: type 'some text'", or "CU: key 'Enter'".
+    *   Added specific formatting for common CU lifecycle messages like "CU: Starting execution..." and "CU: Analyzing screen..." to improve clarity.
+    *   Errors reported during action execution by the CU model (e.g., `Error executing action key: keyboard.press: Unknown key: "super"`) are now also formatted into error pills prefixed with "CU: Error -".

+**Clarification on Stagehand and Computer Use Models:**

+*   **Stagehand (`@browserbasehq/stagehand` library):** This is the core browser automation framework.
+It manages Browserbase sessions (cloud browsers), provides an interface to different AI agents, and translates agent decisions into executable Playwright commands or low-level browser interactions.
+It also handles capturing screenshots and DOM information to feed to the chosen agent.
+*   **Computer Use (CU) Agent (e.g., Claude via Anthropic provider):** This is a *specialized type of agent* that Stagehand is configured to use.
+When `globalStagehandSession.agent({ provider: 'anthropic', model: 'claude-3-7-sonnet-20250219', ... })` is called, Stagehand employs this CU-capable model.
+    *   The CU agent receives the user's natural language command and, crucially, **screenshots** of the current browser page from Stagehand.
+    *   It visually analyzes the screenshot and determines a sequence of low-level, often coordinate-based, actions (e.g., "left_click coordinate [x,y]", "type 'hello'", "key 'Enter'").
+    *   Stagehand then takes these precise instructions from the CU agent and executes them within the active Browserbase session.
+*   **Combined Usage:** You are using Stagehand *configured to employ* a Computer Use model.
+This is the intended modern approach.
+Stagehand orchestrates, and the CU model provides the (visual) intelligence for deciding the exact interaction steps.
+This is generally more robust for complex UIs than non-visual DOM interpretation.

+**Impact:**
+- Server logs will provide clearer information if the preferred live view URL endpoint is failing.
+- The chat interface will display more detailed and understandable real-time action pills from the Computer Use agent, improving visibility into its operations and decision-making process.

+### Browser Panel Loader Logic Fix (Chat)

+**Problem:**
+The live Browserbase session was not being displayed in the chat browser panel, with the loader stuck on.
+The loader should only show during Stagehand/Browserbase session initialization, and the live browser should always be visible after initialization.

+**Solution:**
+- Refined state management in `+page.svelte` so that `isBrowserLoading` is set to `false` as soon as `browserLiveViewUrl` is available.
+- Added a Svelte reactive statement to ensure the loader hides immediately when the live view URL is set.
+- In `Browserbase.svelte`, ensured the loader is only shown when `loading` is `true` and no `liveViewUrl` is present.
+The iframe is always shown if `liveViewUrl` is present.
+- Tested the UI to confirm the loader only appears during initialization, and the live browser session is always visible after.

+### Robust Session Termination to Prevent Exceeding Concurrent Limits

+**Problem:**
+Reloading the chat page (`/chat`) or opening multiple chat tabs can lead to exceeding Browserbase's maximum concurrent session limit.
+This happens because new sessions are often created before old ones (associated with the previous page state or closed tabs) are fully terminated.

+**Symptoms:**
+- Browserbase error: "You've exceeded your max concurrent sessions limit (limit 3, currently 3)."
+- Multiple "Running" sessions visible in the Browserbase dashboard despite only one active chat tab.

+**Solution Strategy:**

+1.  **Client-Side (`src/routes/(public)/chat/+page.svelte`):**
+    *   **Aggressive `onMount` Cleanup:**
+        *   On page load, check `sessionStorage` for a `browserSessionId`.
+        *   If found, **synchronously and immediately** call the backend DELETE endpoints for both `/api/stagehand` and `/api/browserbase` to terminate this specific session ID.
+        *   **Crucially, block the initialization of any new Stagehand session** (e.g., the default navigation to linkedin.com) until this cleanup call completes.
+A new flag like `isCleaningUpStaleSession` will manage this.
+        *   Remove the `browserSessionId` from `sessionStorage` only after the cleanup attempt.
+    *   **Strengthened `unload` / `beforeunload` Handlers:**
+        *   Continue using `navigator.sendBeacon` in `unload` for reliable background cleanup requests to both `/api/stagehand` and `/api/browserbase`.
+        *   The `beforeunload` event can also make `fetch` calls with `keepalive: true` as a primary attempt.
+        *   Ensure these requests always include the `sessionId` to be deleted.

+2.  **Backend (`src/routes/api/stagehand/+server.ts` & `src/routes/api/browserbase/+server.ts`):**
+    *   **Idempotent DELETE Endpoints:** Both `DELETE` handlers must be able to gracefully handle requests for sessions that might already be terminated (e.g., return success if not found or already deleted).
+    *   **Comprehensive Stagehand Cleanup:** The `DELETE` handler in `stagehand/+server.ts` must ensure that it not only closes its own Stagehand session object but also explicitly triggers the deletion of the associated Browserbase session (e.g., by calling the `/api/browserbase` DELETE endpoint or a shared utility function).

+3.  **Session ID Management:**
+    *   The `browserSessionId` from an active session should be consistently stored in `sessionStorage` by the client.
+    *   When the page is closed or reloaded, this stored ID is the target for cleanup.

+**Impact:** These changes will make session termination more immediate and reliable, significantly reducing the chances of hitting concurrent session limits and ensuring that only genuinely active chat tabs have running Browserbase sessions.